New Website Launch [Website Content Checklist]

 Before your website hits primetime, make sure you have thoroughly reviewed all its features and functionality.
 After all, why do all this hard work if it won’t boost sales and bring you more business?
 Nowadays, generating organic search traffic and ranking high on Google is the top priority for companies that want to increase conversions online.

 In this website content checklist for a new website launch, we will go through the key elements you need to test and fix before going live.
 So, run your website through our tips to hit the ground running with your new venture!

 Why Is A Website Content Checklist Essential for New WordPress Sites?

 There are a few key reasons why having a website content checklist is essential for any business that is about to launch its site.

 First and foremost, you need to make sure that the content on your site is high quality, keyword rich, and informative.
 Not only does this help with SEO, but it also ensures that your visitors will have a positive experience on your site and be more likely to convert into customers.

 Another important reason to have a website content checklist is to ensure that all of your images are optimized for the web.
 This means that they should be the correct size, format, and resolution so that they load quickly and look great on all devices.
-Google also takes page speed into consideration when ranking sites, so this is an important factor to keep in mind.
+Google also takes WordPress site speed into consideration when ranking search results, so this is an important factor to keep in mind.